 Quality time

-Those who favour this love language want to actively spend time with their partner.
+Often considered the most common love language, those who favour this want to actively spend time with their partner.
 This doesn’t mean simply being in the room with them.
 They desire active listening, eye contact in conversation, and meaningful shared activities without any distractions.
 They want their partner to be with them in the moment instead of scrolling Twitter.
 And honestly, who wouldn’t?

 Gifts

 The love language of gifts doesn’t necessarily mean you like being showered with presents at all times; it’s far more nuanced than that.
 For someone who interprets love through gifts, the giving of a present acts as a visual symbol of their partner’s love.
 It’s not the monetary value that matters, however, rather the meaning behind it.
-They appreciate the careful gift selection and the giving process, enjoying gifts that are physical but meaningful, like their favourite scented candle or indulgent chocolate.
+They appreciate the careful gift selection and the giving process, enjoying gifts that are physical but meaningful.

 Acts of service